Wall Street Praises BridgeBio Pharma Inc. (BBIO) After Recent Earnings Report

 Sponsored

+The average price from analysts is $25.20, which is $14.64 above the current price.
 BBIO currently public float of 98.39M and currently shorts hold a 17.50% ratio of that float.
-Today, the average trading volume of BBIO was 4.64M shares.
+Today, the average trading volume of BBIO was 4.69M shares.

 BBIO’s Market Performance